Education Workshop and Courses

 Skill Station 2: History Taking and Secondary Assessment

-This station provides hands-on practice in patient history taking and physical assessment, with facilitator feedback.
+This station provides hands-on practice for patient history taking and physical assessment, accompanied by facilitator feedback.

 To register, please visit: https://form.gov.sg/6826e59c810acfbebcb5e373